callummcdougall/ARENA_2.0/chapter3_distributed/exercises/part2_dist_training/part2_dist_training.md

 * Load and divide a model across multiple processes/GPUs
 * Send partial results calculated after a partial forward pass to the next process to continue inference
 * Bonus: divide data into minibatches and minimize gpu idle time

+### 4. Tensor parallelism

+Learning objectives:
+* Understand how parameter tensors are split across GPUs
+* Understand how bias tensors can be partitioned

 ### 4. Bonus
 * Implement a backward pass for a pipeline parallel transformer